 Heart Full of Lies

 Liysa and Chris Northon seemed like they had the perfect relationship.
-But when Chris wound up dead at a campsite in 2000, and Liysa appeared to have been beaten, the question remained: Who was the real victim?
-Was Chris’ shooting death an act of self-defense, or cold-blooded murder?
-Rule first heard of the case when one of Chris’ colleagues at Hawaiian Airlines contacted her to investigate the bizarre case.
-Rule dives deep into the facts to understand this case, sifting through physical evidence and interviewing the key players to try to understand whether Liysa was a battered woman, or a cold-blooded sociopath.
+But when Chris wound up dead at a campsite in 2000 and Liysa appeared to have been beaten, the question remained: Who was the real victim?
+Was Chris’ shooting death an act of self-defense or cold-blooded murder?
+Rule first heard of the case when one of Chris’ colleagues at Hawaiian Airlines contacted her to investigate the bizarre incident.
+Rule dives deep into the facts, sifting through physical evidence and interviewing the key players to try to understand whether Liysa was a battered woman or a cold-blooded sociopath.

 Every Breath You Take

 After divorcing her millionaire husband, Sheila Blackthorne Bellush hauntingly told her sister to “find Ann Rule” and make sure there’s an investigation if anything were to ever happen to her.
 Unfortunately, the mother of six was murdered in 1997—but her sister kept her promise.
 Sheila tried to start her life over after her marriage with Allen Blackthorne ended, even remarrying and having quadruplets with her new husband in a different part of the country.
 But her angry and obsessive ex continued to stalk her for 10 years before hiring someone to kill her.
 Bellush was viciously shot and had her throat slit in front of her toddlers.
 Rule made sure that Bellush's story was heard in this haunting true tale.